What am I best at?

 What would we talk about over a coffee?

-Topics and conversations I am always excited to explore include the solutions journalism movement; accessibility and innovation in emerging media; narrative agency and impact strategy in documentary film; intersections between media and social change; innovative visual products in news media; the human psychology of issue re-framing, ontology, and epistemology; constructive relationships between humans and the environment; Latin American politics and social movements; community development initiatives at the local and international level, the ethics of documentary filmmaking/photojournalism, and business as a driver of ethical and sustainable systems (for instance, the B-Corp movement).
+Topics and conversations I am always excited to explore include the solutions journalism movement; accessibility and innovation in emerging media; narrative agency and impact strategy in documentary film; intersections between media and social change; innovative visual products in news media; the human psychology of issue re-framing, ontology, and epistemology; constructive relationships between humans and the environment; Latin American politics and social movements; community development initiatives at the local and international level; the ethics of filmmaking and photojournalism; and business as a driver of ethical and sustainable systems (for instance, the B-Corp movement).
 Here's some more food for thought.

 Most of these photos don't look like North Carolina...?

-Many of my projects are based in Latin America-- my second field of study outside of journalism.
-As a Global Gap Year Fellow, I worked as a communications intern for community development NGOs in Central and South America from 2014 through 2015.
+Many of my projects are based in Latin America: my second field of study outside of journalism.
+As a Global Gap Year Fellow, I worked as a communications intern for community development NGOs in Central and South America from 2014 to 2015.
 In 2017 I broadened my regional understanding to Mexico, where I partnered with an organization promoting economic development in communities heavily affected by migration; studied political science and graphic design; and initiated a documentary project about the border wall.
-My experiences throughout Latin America have inspired my interests in the ethics of global engagement and in video as a powerful tool for documenting remarkable things happening around the globe.
+My experiences throughout Latin America have inspired my interests in the ethics of global engagement and in video as a powerful tool for connection, documentation, and collaboration.